ConsolidatedConnectionin UK

 Massive Queue Bottleneck

-The UK's interconnection queue has 474 GW of capacity waiting with average delays of 5-7 years.
+The UK's grid connection queue has 474 GW of capacity waiting with average delays of 5-7 years.
 The queue includes solar (146 GW), storage (126 GW), and wind (127 GW), with 400 GW (84%) being renewable and storage technologies.

 Rising Capacity Costs